-The Truth About Kyra Sedgwick and Kevin Bacon's 30-Year Marriage
+The Truth About Kyra Sedgwick and Kevin Bacon's Enduring 32-Year Marriage - E!
+Online

 But he was convinced in that instant she was the one ("I was right," he told Morgan) and so he was willing to put in the work.

 And the money.
-Proving himself the affable, giving type of movie star, he asked the whole cast to join him for dinner on a regular basis.
+Proving himself the affable, giving type of movie star, he asked the whole Lemon Sky cast to join him for dinner on a regular basis.
 "He was very friendly and sweet and every night after work he would say, ‘Who wants to go out to dinner?'
 And the whole cast would say yes except for me," she recalled to Conan O'Brien in 2012.
 "And later on he told me that the only person he wanted to say yes was me and I never said yes and he was always stuck with the check, poor guy."

 Undeterred, he attempted a new tactic.
 As they filmed a scene that required him to massage oil into her back, "He said to me, 'You know you're really tight.
 Have you ever had a massage?'" she shared with O'Brien.
 "Worst line ever."

-Learning she'd never indulged in the small luxury, he recommended the masseuse at his hotel: "He said, ‘You should make an appointment to go see her, and you know, it just so happens the massage room is in the gym and if I happen to be finished with my workout when you're finished with your massage, maybe we can get dinner?'
-And I'm thinking, ‘Yeah, sure, that's not going to happen.
-I'm not going to tell him when my massage is."
+Learning she'd never indulged in the small luxury, he recommended the masseuse at his hotel: "He said, 'You should make an appointment to go see her, and you know, it just so happens the massage room is in the gym and if I happen to be finished with my workout when you're finished with your massage, maybe we can get dinner?'
+And I'm thinking, 'Yeah, sure, that's not going to happen.
+I'm not going to tell him when my massage is.'"

 Fast forward to that weekend when Sedgwick stumbled out of the spa only to spy a sweaty Bacon wrapping up his StairMaster workout.
 "I completely bought it.
 I thought it was just a coincidence," she admitted.
 "Years later he told me he had actually called downstairs and asked when I was getting massaged, which is kind of creepy, but whatever."

 Because...it worked.
-So, by whatever means necessary and all that.
 "I had no great role models in terms of healthy marriages," Sedgwick told Good Housekeeping, noting her venture capitalist dad and educator mom split when she was three, "but I knew in my heart and soul that he was the right person.
 It was an unquestionable truth of mine.
 I've never had anything like that before or after."

 By the holidays the duo—both born the youngest of six in bustling cities with Philadelphia-bred Bacon growing up just a couple hours from Sedgwick's New York City—were so confident in their pairing, the actor dropped an engagement ring into the toe of a stocking and proposed on Christmas Eve.
 "Shockingly," he told PopEater in 2010, "she said yes."

+But, perhaps spurred on by Bacon's early proposal to just dive in and have a couple of kids, they were content to try a let's-see-what-happens policy on their honeymoon and ended up as parents-to-be.
+"We were like, Let's just not use birth control," she recounted to More.
+"I didn't think it was going to happen so fast.
+I got pregnant in two weeks."

-Son Travis Bacon arrived on June 23, 1989 and sister Sosie Bacon joining him on March 15, 1992 (they've both since enlisted in the family business with the 13 Reasons Why actress accepting a part in Mom's Lifetime movie Story of a Girl and her actor-composer sibling producing the music) and suddenly the newlyweds were juggling steady acting careers with a new marriage and two young toddlers.
+Son Travis Bacon arrived on June 23, 1989, and sister Sosie Bacon joined him on March 15, 1992 (they've both since enlisted in the family business with the 13 Reasons Why actress accepting a part in Mom's Lifetime movie Story of a Girl and her actor-composer sibling producing the music), and suddenly the newlyweds were juggling steady acting careers with a new marriage and two toddlers.

-Those early years were tough at times, Sedgwick has admitted.
+Those early years could be tough, Sedgwick has admitted.
 As she collected roles in 1989's Born on the Fourth of July, 1991's Pyrates (with Bacon) and 1992's Singles she struggled with the inevitable mom guilt.

 "Work was complicated for me," she told Good Housekeeping.
 "Every time I got a job, it was: Yay!—but kids, husband...what's going to happen?
 I was always fraught with guilt, and it's such a waste of an emotion.
 It keeps you out of the moment of being where you are, and I've had a lot of that over the years."

 "I feel the primary relationship has to be the mother and the father, and then it can be the kids," Sedgwick reasoned to Redbook.
 "Of course the kids come first in planning your life, but it's incredibly important to keep your relationship as a couple strong and make time for it.
 It's the foundation on which everything is built.
 Kids should know that your needs are important, because if they think your happiness lies only in them, that's a lot of pressure on them."